wermos/website/lessons/mathematics-physics-for-computer-graphics/geometry/row-major-vs-column-major-vector.md

 |-

 <details>
 A reader posted a [question on Stackoverflow](http://stackoverflow.com/questions/17784791/4x4-matrix-pre-multiplication-vs-post-multiplication) suggesting the table above was confusing.
-The topic is confusing and despite our best attempt to shed some light on the matter, many people still get confused about it.
-We thought our answer on Stackoverflow could hopefully bring another insight on the question.
+The topic is confusing and despite our best attempts to shed some light on the matter, many people still get confused about it.
+We thought our answer on Stackoverflow could hopefully bring another insight into the question.

 You have the theory (what you do in mathematics with a pen and paper) and what you do with your implementation (C++).
 These are two different problems.

-Mathematics: you can use two notations, either column or row major.
+Mathematics: you can use two notations, either column or row-major.
 With row major vector, on paper, you need to write the vector-matrix multiplication vM where v is the row vector (1x4) and M your 4x4 matrix.
 Why?
 Because you can mathematically only write [1x4]*[4x4], and not the other way around.
-Similarly if you use column, then the vector needs to be written down vertically, or in notation [4x1] (4 rows, 1 column).
+Similarly, if you use a column, then the vector needs to be written down vertically, or in notation [4x1] (4 rows, 1 column).
 Thus, the multiplication with a matrix can only be written as follows: [4x4][4x1].
 Note that the matrix is put in front of the vector: Mv.
 The first notation is called a left or pre-multiplication (because the vector is on the left side of the product) and the second (Mv) is called a right or post-multiplication (because the vector is on the right side of the product).
 As you see the terms derive from whether the vector is on the left side (in front of, or "pre") or on the right side (after, or "post") of the matrix.

-Now, if you need to transform a vector (or a point) then you need to pay attention to the order of multiplication, when you write them down on paper.
-If you want to translate something with matrix T and then rotate with R and then scale with S, then in a column major world, you need to to write v' = S * R * T * v.
-In a row major world you need to write v' = v * T * R * S.
+Now, if you need to transform a vector (or a point) then you need to pay attention to the order of multiplication when you write them down on paper.
+If you want to translate something with matrix T and then rotate with R and then scale with S, then in a column-major world, you need to write v' = S * R * T * v.
+In a row-major world you need to write v' = v * T * R * S.

 That's for the theory.
-Let's call that the **row/column vector convention**.
+Let's call this part the **row/column vector convention** issue.

 Computer: then comes the point when you decide to implement this in C++ say.
-The good thing about this is that C++ doesn't impose you anything about anything.
+The good thing about this is that C++ doesn't impose anything about anything.
 You can map the values of your matrix's coefficients in memory the way you want, and you can write the code to perform a matrix multiplication by another matrix the way you want.
 Similarly how you access the coefficients for a vector-matrix multiplication is completely up to you.
-You need to be make a clear distinction between how you map your coefficients in memory and what conventions you need to use from a mathematical point of you view to represent your vectors.
+You need to make a clear distinction between how you map your coefficients in memory and what conventions you need to use from a mathematical point of you view to represent your vectors.
 These are two independent problems.
-Let's call this part the **row/column-major layout**.
+Let's call this part the **row/column-major memory layout** issue.

-For instance you can declare a matrix class as an array of say 16 contiguous floats.
+For instance, you can declare a matrix class as an array of say 16 contiguous floats.
 That's fine.
-Where coefficients m14, m24, m34 represent the translation part of the matrix (Tx, Ty, Tz), so you assume your "convention" is row-major even though you are told to use OpenGL matrix convention which is said to be column-major.
+Where coefficients m14, m24, and m34 represent the translation part of the matrix (Tx, Ty, Tz), you assume your "convention" is row-major even though you are told to use OpenGL matrix convention which is said to be column-major.
 Here the possible confusion comes from the fact that the mapping of the coefficients in memory is different from the mental representation you are making yourself of a "column-major" matrix.
 You code "row" but you were said to use (from a mathematical point of view) "column", hence your difficulty to make sense of whether you do things right or wrong.

 What's important is to see a matrix as a representation of a coordinate system defined by three axes, and a translation.
 Where and how you store this data in memory is completely up to you.
 Assuming the three vectors representing the three axes of the coordinate system are named AX(x,y,z), AY(x,y,z), AZ(x,y,z), and the translation vector is denoted by (Tx, Ty, Tz), then mathematically if you use column vector you have: